vaginessa/RiMusic/README.md

 ## ✨ Features
 - **Multilingual support:** English, Italian, German, Russian, French, Spanish, Czech, Turkish and Romanian.
 Contributions for other languages are welcome
+- Play song from YouTube Music-
 - Change your favorite language from settings
+- Auto cache songs for offline playback
+- Download songs or entire playlist for offline playback (not cache)
+- Background playback with stop while app swipe out from task manager
+- Minimized player optimizations
 - Listening statistics
 - Audio visualizer on player
-- Play song from YouTube Music
-- Cache songs offline playback
-- Background playback with stop while app swipe out from task manager
-- Minimized player optimizations
-- Share menu support for YouTube and YouTube Music links
+- News, mood and musical genres
 - Search for songs, albums, artists and playlists
 - Bookmark artists and albums
 - Import playlists